Roihnn/Roihnn/README.md

 </p>

 <p align="left">
-  - 🔭  A curious dev who codes for fun and loves random tech experiments.<br>
-  - 💻 Always exploring — from apps and web to hardware stuffde<br>
+### 🚀 Engineering Focus
+Develop high-performance applications with clean structures and scalable architectures.

+### 💻 Continuous Learning
+Continuously experiment, push boundaries, and expand your technical scope.
- > ⚡ **Core Principle:** *"There's nothing you can't do if you try.
-We're going to alter the rules of the world from the ground up with the power of creation."*
+ > ⚡ Core Principle: "There's nothing you can't do if you try.
+We're going to alter the rules of the world from the ground up with the power of creation."
 </p>
-> ⚡ **Core Principle:** *"There's nothing you can't do if you try.
-We're going to alter the rules of the world from the ground up with the power of creation."*

 <br clear="both">

 ---